Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Introduction

+Note that each $N$-qubit quantum gate is represented on the Hilbert space $(\mathbb{C}^{2})^{\otimes N}$ by a unitary operator $U_{\text{gate}},$ describing the action $|\psi_{\text{in}}\rangle\to|\psi_{\text{out}}\rangle=U_{\text{gate}}|\psi_{\text{in}}\rangle$ of this gate on an $N$-qubit state $|\psi_{\text{in}}\rangle$ "entering"\space the black box describing this gate schematically on a quantum circuit.
+Therefore, for the optimal implementation of an $N$-qubit gate $U_{\text{gate}}$ within the unitary evolution of an $N$-qubit system, it is necessary to optimize, based on the chosen cost functional, the control parameters that bring the unitary evolution operator $U(t)$ of an $N$-qubit system at the final time to the needed target value $U_{\text{gate}}$.
+For $N$-qubit systems with specific Hamiltonians and the gate fidelity as the cost functional, this ”direct” approach to $N$-qubit gates implementation is explored experimentally in several papers, see \cite{19_1, 19_2} and references therein.

-In \cite{19,21,22}, the optimal generation of two-qubit quantum gates is due to bringing to the target value via different cost functionals of the superoperator, describing evolution of a two-qubit system, closed or open.
+In \cite{21,22,19}, the optimal implementation of two-qubit quantum gates is due to bringing to the target value via different terminal cost functionals of the superoperator, describing evolution of an open two-qubit system.